#RHOM Alexia Echevarria's First Husband Arrested Again For Cocaine

-The first husband of RHOM Alexia Echevarria has been arrested for possession of 2 kilos of cocaine.
+The first husband of RHOM Alexia Echevarria has been arrested for possession of two kilos of cocaine.
 Pedro Rosello, the father of Alexia’s two sons, Peter and Frankie, spent much of his marriage to Alexia behind bars, also for cocaine, which is why Alexia says she divorced him.
-But now Pedro Rosello is facing even more time behind bars because he was caught in the act by the DEA and has to be tried in federal court.
+But now Pedro Rosello is facing even more time behind bars because he arrested by the DEA, and he faces a trial in federal court.
 RHOM Alexia Echevarria’s ex Rosello has been charged with possession with intent to distribute.

-RHOM Alexia Echevarria and her sons have had a rough year as her second husband Herman Echevarria, who was seen on RHOM, died suddenly at age 61.
+RHOM Alexia Echevarria and her sons have had a rough year as her second husband, Herman Echevarria, who was seen on RHOM, died suddenly at age 61.
 Alexia, her sons, and her step-sons issued a statement about Herman’s sudden passing.

 “The Echevarria family is heartbroken over the sudden passing of our patriarch Herman Echevarria this morning.
 He was a family man, a hardworking businessman, dedicated to helping others and a pillar of his community that was loved by everyone whose life he touched.
 We ask that you Please respect our privacy during this time of grieving.”